Glossary: HR & Recruiting Definitions

 When hiring for a position, companies used to assess a candidate based on practical experience and skills.
 Aside from going through the candidate’s CV and cover letter, they would use the interview process to test the hard skills and soft skills that were required for the role.

 This type of assessment was highly focused on the candidate’s fit on paper for the specific role that was advertised.
 But this didn’t take into account how a person might actually function within the organisation.
-As a result, a candidate could be hired based on practical experience alone, only to find out later that their personality and values clashed with those of the rest of the team.

 Cultural fit emerged in the 1980s as an alternative hiring method to solve this problem.
 The idea behind a cultural fit assessment is, in essence, that less conflict leads to better functioning teams.
 By finding people that share the same values as a company, and prefer the same ways of working, there is a higher likelihood that this person will fit into the company better.

 Researchers have called this the homophily principle, referring to how similarity creates connection within social networks.
-By recruiting candidates that are similar to the team at a company, they are more likely to connect better with the team.
-This reduces the risk of conflict and, thus, increases the chance of creating a well-functioning team of like-minded individuals.
+By recruiting candidates who are similar to the team at a company, they are more likely to connect better with the team.

 There are multiple ways in which a company can assess whether a potential candidate will fit in with the culture of the company.
-In most cases, a company implements several assessment measures throughout the interview process.
-But a holistic approach actually starts before the interviews.

-Assessing for cultural fit starts by defining the company culture and incorporating this in the employer branding.
 Meaning, by more clearly expressing the company’s culture in the way the organisation presents itself externally, potential new employees will already know the company culture before they apply for the role.

 This allows for candidates to assess for themselves whether they believe they might be a good cultural fit.
 If they feel their values don’t align with the company’s, they won’t bother to apply for the job in the first place.